 Martin Villanueva, Coach, martinv (at) norwalkriverrowing.org

 Martin Villanueva began his crew career in the spring of 2007 when he became a coxswain at St. Paul’s School in Concord, NH.
 While attending Wesleyan University, he continued to refine his skills as a college coxswain.
 Some of his favorite rowing highlights include competing in the Henley Royal Regatta and at the Head of the Charles.
 Coach Martin joined the Norwalk River Rowing staff in the winter of 2020.
-He currently works with the Development Team and the Junior Racing Team.
+He spends most of his time working with the Junior Girls Racing team but enjoys working with all the athletes at Norwalk River Rowing.
 Martin is SafeSport certified and has completed the USRowing Level 1 and Level 2 coach education courses.

 James “Coop” Cooper, Boatman, coop (at) norwalkriverrowing.org

-Jim “Coop” Cooper has a strong NRRA presence as a masters rower and as the Equipment Manager and Maintenance person—or, in traditional rowing parlance—as our ‘Boatman’.
+Jim “Coop” Cooper has a strong NRRA presence as a masters rower, as a coach, and as the Equipment Manager and Maintenance person—or, in traditional rowing parlance—as our ‘Boatman.’
 Coop is instrumental in making improvements throughout the site and keeping our fleet of launches operable and safe.
-He has been with NRRA since its founding in 1986.
-His son, Trevor (Norwalk HS, Class of 2021), also shares Coop’s love of the sport as an NRRA youth rower.
-As Coop says, “Rowing brings out the best in all of us: focused concentration, meditative release, community spirit, introspective solitude, the desire to win, and the ability to concede defeat.
-It is ALL life lessons; entrenched in one outing.”
-Coop is an ardent believer in the importance of a firm handshake and a hearty greeting.
-Post COVID, be ready!
+He especially loves solving problems using hand tools and observing the youth team’s energy.
+“Rowing brings out the best in all of us: focused concentration, meditative release, community spirit, introspective solitude, the desire to win, and the ability to concede defeat.
+It is ALL life lessons; encapsulated in a single outing.”
+Coop has been with NRRA since its founding in 1986.

 Ellen Peck, Director of Communications and Development, epeck (at) norwalkriverrowing.org